NotPranav0/DAQ-Technical-Assessment/brainstorming.md

 ### Build Instructions
 Inside the firmware directory:
 #### Create build dir and cd into it
-> mkdir build && cd build
+> cd firmware && mkdir build && cd build
 #### Configure Cmake
 > cmake ..
 #### Build all targets